mucommander/mucommander/package/readme.txt

 - Support for OVA (virtual appliance) files, treat them as tar files.

 Improvements:
-- Add button in the toolbar for adding a new tab.
+- Add 'new tab' action to the toolbar and menu bar.
 - Show icons of referenced files while exploring bookmarks.

 Localization: